NavigatingCancer/codeguide/README.md

 - Promote consistency across codebases.
 - Give developers a feeling of familiarity across codebases.
 - Increase productivity.

+provide a consistent and sane environment;
+accommodate change;
+grow and scale your codebase;
+promote reuse and efficiency;
+increase productivity.

 Codeguides should be learned, understood, and implemented at all times on a project which is governed by one, and any deviation must be fully justified.